stalwartlabs/jmap-calendar-scheduling/README.md

 If the scheduling message has already been processed (i.e., its `processed` property is already `true`), the server MUST reject the request and return an `alreadyProcessed` error.
 If the server is unable to apply the changes described in the scheduling message (such as due to a semantic conflict, missing referenced data, or validation failure), it MUST reject the update and return a `cannotProcess` error.

-When the scheduling message does not reference an existing calendar event (i.e., the `calendarEventId` property is `null`), and the `method` implies event creation (e.g., `REQUEST`, `PUBLISH`, or `ADD`), the client MUST specify the `targetCalendarId` argument in the same `/set` call.
+When the scheduling message does not reference an existing calendar event, and the `method` implies event creation (e.g., `REQUEST`, `PUBLISH`, or `ADD`), the client MUST specify the `targetCalendarId` argument in the same `/set` call.
 This argument identifies the calendar in which the event described in the scheduling message should be created.
 If `targetCalendarId` is required but omitted, the server MUST return `invalidArguments` error.

 Example: